PigwidgeonDeluxe/JIRA_Notes_Generator/README.md

 ## Motivation
 This webapp was created to fulfill the need of quickly creating meeting notes from JIRA and is intended to replace a Excel VBS solution.

+## Note
+This webapp does not have HTTPS for communication between the webapp and the user.
+This webapp only uses HTTPS for communicating with JIRA.
+As such, it is recommended only to use this webapp on a trusted secure network, or on the user's computer.

 ## Prerequisites
 #### This webapp requires:
 - npm